 Summary: Sonia’s scene invites viewers to consider how negative stereotypes about Muslims caused her to reject aspects of her identity.
 It goes on to show that self-expression, friendships and an understanding of diversity helped her to re-integrate her identity.
 Many youth will relate to aspects of this process.
 This activity allows students to engage with the film on a personal level.
 Relating Sonia’s experiences to their own prepares students to dig more deeply into issues of gendered Islamophobia.

-Activity 2: Exploring Diversity
+Activity 2: Exploring Diversity of Backgrounds

 Minds-on: Have students contribute to a Jamboard, Mentimeter (word cloud) or other online interactive platform.
 Students will write a word or a phrase answering the question: What does it mean to respect and appreciate diversity?